MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-interfaces.md

 While the data model APIs -- those that begin IDataModel*, IDebugHost*, and the offshoots of IModelObject -- are designed to be portable, they do not define what a "debugger extension" is.
 Today, a component that wishes to extend Debugging Tools for Windows and the engine it provides must write an engine extension in order to get access to the data model.
 That engine extension needs only to be an engine extension in so much as that is the loading and bootstrapping mechanism for the extension.
 As such, a minimal implementation would provide:

-- [DebugExtensionInitialize](): A method which utilizes a created IDebugClient to get access to the data model and sets up object model manipulations.
+- **DebugExtensionInitialize**: A method which utilizes a created IDebugClient to get access to the data model and sets up object model manipulations.
-- [DebugExtensionUninitialize](): A method which undoes the object model manipulations which were performed in DebugExtensionInitialize.
+- **DebugExtensionUninitialize**: A method which undoes the object model manipulations which were performed in DebugExtensionInitialize.
-- [DebugExtensionCanUnload](): A method which returns whether the extension can unload.
+- **DebugExtensionCanUnload**: A method which returns whether the extension can unload.
 If there are still live COM objects in the extension, it must indicate this.
 This is the debugger's equivalent of COM's DllCanUnloadNow.
 If this returns the S_FALSE indication of inability to unload, the debugger can query this later to see if an unload is safe or it may reinitialize the extension by calling DebugExtensionInitialize again.
 The extension must be prepared to handle both paths.
-- [DebugExtensionUnload](): A method which does any final cleanup required right before the DLL unloads
+- **DebugExtensionUnload**: A method which does any final cleanup required right before the DLL unloads

 *The Bridge Interface: IHostDataModelAccess*